Skip to main content

 The October Manifesto That Started Everything

 On October 19, 2022, DHH published “Why We’re Leaving the Cloud” on his personal blog.
-It wasn’t a measured technical analysis—it was a declaration of war on cloud orthodoxy.
+DHH didn’t bother with a measured technical analysis.
+He went straight to war with cloud orthodoxy.

 The key passages that set the internet on fire: